-You may constantly be bombarded with new matters that should worry you and your family.
-Don’t purchase anything that isn’t BPA-free.
+You may constantly be bombarded with new matters that should worry you and your loved ones.
+Don’t buy anything that isn’t BPA-free.
 Don’t use the microwave.
-Only store your cooking in glass containers, not plastic.
+Only keep your cooking in glass storage sets, not plastic.

-Now everyone is prattling on about indoor air quality (or IAQ) in Columbus.
-Don’t use harsh chemicals to wipe down your counters.
+Now people are prattling on about indoor air quality (or IAQ) in Columbus.
+You shouldn’t use harsh chemicals to wipe down your counters.
 You should install an air purification system.
-You need to use essential oils instead of air fresheners.
+You should use essential oils as an alternative to air fresheners.

 So you drown out all the noise and just try to focus on what matters.
-We get it - why panic about one issue if you will have to constantly worry about everything else?
+We understand - why panic about one issue if you will have to constantly worry about everything else?

 But, of everything, indoor air quality is absolutely an issue you should pay attention to, and here’s why.

 We’ve explained how to fight sickness and stay healthy with indoor air quality; and, we’ve shared how to Stop the Sneezes and help relieve the symptoms of allergies and asthma with recommendations to improve indoor air quality; we’ve even given you a full review of the APCO Whole-House Air Purifier to help keep your indoor air quality supreme.
 So now, we’ll be frank: bad indoor air quality is bad for your health .
 We spend upwards of 90% of our life indoors and with indoor air contaminants, including pet dander, dust, fibers, and virus-causing germs, lurking around our homes, it’s crucial to have an air purification system that can clean our air and help fight the germs that cause diseases.

 It affects your home